gsecen/algorithm-backtest-app/README.md

 # algorithm-backtest-app

 Things to potentially do in backend in the future in no apparent order:

-[ ] add options for slippage, setting fees etc
+- [ ] add options for slippage, setting fees etc
-[ ] add more indicators
+- [ ] add more indicators
-[ ] add the option to chose partial or whole shares
+- [ ] add the option to chose partial or whole shares
-[ ] add the option to save algorithm using mongo db
+- [ ] add the option to save algorithm using mongo db
-[ ] if performance sucks change dataframes to dictionaries to make searches faster
+- [ ] if performance sucks change dataframes to dictionaries to make searches faster

 App will consist of a python backend, and a reactjs frontend.

-Very very early in development.
+Very very ealy in development.

 PERSONAL NOTE:
 Anything to do with years passed or anywhere in code where there is 365 or 365.25...